 That same sex religious activity is what God prohibited Israelite men to practice in Lev 18:22 and 20:13.
 The NET Bible links Molech worship with sexual sin and spiritual prostitution.

-The context of Leviticus 18:22 and 20:13 is not homosexuality as we know it today.
-Homosexuality was not the issue for Moses or for God when Leviticus was written.
-Instead, the context of Leviticus 18:22 and 20:13 is the spiritual prostitution that accompanied Molech worship.
+The context of Leviticus 18:22 and 20:13 is not gay men or lesbians or gay sex.
+Homosexuality was not the issue for Moses or God when Leviticus was written.
+Instead, the context of Leviticus 18:22 and 20:13 is the spiritual and physical prostitution that accompanied worship of Molech and Ashtoreth.

 “It could refer to either human sacrifice or a devotion of children to some sort of service of Molech, perhaps of a sexual sort (cf. Lev 20:2-5; 2 Kgs 23:10, etc.).